 What is a Car Accident Claim?

-A car accident injury claim is when you ask your or an at-fault person’s insurance company to cover damages like medical expenses sustained because of a car accident.
-It is important to remember that even though another driver may be at fault for an accident, they do not pay directly out of their pocket to compensate you in the case you have a permanent injury or your injury costs are over the $10,000 for PIP.
-It is the insurance companies that you will be dealing with and the ones who will be paying settlements.
+A car accident injury claim is a petition to your or an at-fault person’s insurance company to cover damages.
+These can include medical expenses sustained because of a car accident.
+It is important to remember that even though another driver may be at fault for an accident, they don’t pay directly out of their pocket.
+Instead, it is the insurance companies that you will be dealing with and the ones who will be paying settlements.

-When you are severely injured from a car accident and are filing a claim with an at-fault driver’s insurance company, it is important to have an attorney working to make sure that you not only are taken advantage of by an insurance company but also so they can work to get you the best settlement possible.
+When you are severely injured from a car accident and are filing a claim with an at-fault driver’s insurance company, it is important to have an attorney working for you.
+That way a professional can make sure you aren’t taken advantage of by an insurance company.
+Of course, there’s also the benefit of a negotiator to work to get you the best settlement possible.

 Proving Driver Negligence in a Car Accident Claim

 Insurance companies are not in the business of giving handouts.
-They are in the business of making a profit which means doing everything they can to minimize the amount of money that they payout to claims.
-They will often seek to find some kind of defense in order to deny a claim by shifting negligence.
+They are in the business of making a profit.
+This means doing everything they can to minimize the amount of money that they payout to claims.
+They will often seek to find some kind of defense to deny a claim by shifting negligence.
 That is why it is important to gather any evidence possible of fault in the accident.
 Your goal is to show that the at fault driver’s negligence lead to the accident and your injury.

-This means that you are essentially trying to show that the other driver did something wrong like driving without headlights in the rain or was distracted by their phone.
+This means that you are essentially trying to show that the other driver did something wrong.
+For example, this could be driving without headlights in the rain or being distracted by their phone.
 There are a few simple things that you can do to immediately help a car accident claim.
-First off, calling the police should seem like an obvious thing to do after an accident but many people don’t.
-Police reports have a wealth of useful info like the location of the accident, witness statements, weather conditions, the time, date and it’s a credible source of information to boot.
+First off, calling the police should be your first step in any car accident.
+Police reports provide a wealth of useful information like location, witness statements, weather conditions, time, and date.
+Additionally, it’s a highly credible source of information to bring to suit.
 Taking pictures or video of the accident helps as well.
 Getting the name and number of any possible witnesses for a statement is also very useful down the line.

 Contact an Experienced Florida Car Accident Attorney

 The best thing you can do when you are severely injured in a car accident is seek a lawyer experienced in car accident injury claims.
-You technically could pursue a claim on your own but the odds of you successfully navigating the many pitfalls of insurance tricks and legal process is greatly diminished.
-Insurance companies have everything they need to successfully deny a claim; as that is their goal since profits are their main priority.
+You could pursue a claim on your own.
+However, the odds of successfully navigating the many pitfalls of insurance tricks and legal processes is greatly diminished.
+Insurance companies have everything they need to successfully deny a claim.
+Essentially, that is their goal since profits are their main priority.
 Insurance companies have the experience, personnel, resources, lawyers and money to fight a claim to any extent necessary.
 If it turns into a “who can withstand the storm longer” type of situation, the answer will always be the insurance company when competing against an injured victim on their own.

-It doesn’t cost your anything to get an injury attorney to look at your case.
-Likewise, car accident lawyers don’t cost anything out of your pocket since they work on a contingency fee basis.
-This means they take a percentage of the settlement once the claim is seen through and don’t get paid at all if the injury victim doesn’t recover financial compensation.
-You or your loved one are likely significantly injured if you are even considering hiring a car accident attorney in the first place.
+It doesn’t cost you anything to get an injury attorney to look at your case.
+Likewise, car accident lawyers don’t cost anything out of pocket since they work on a contingency fee basis.
+This means they take a percentage of the settlement once the claim is seen through.
+It also means we don’t get paid at all if an injury victim doesn’t recover financial compensation.
+You or your loved ones are likely significantly injured if you are even considering hiring a car accident attorney in the first place.
 So you should focus on your recovery while a professional works to maximize your settlement with the insurance companies and courts.

-If you have been injured in a car accident in the Stuart, Florida or Gainesville, Florida area, contact the experienced personal injury team at The Eberst Law Firm.
+If you have been injured in a car accident in the Stuart or Gainesville, Florida area, contact the experienced personal injury team at The Eberst Law Firm.
 We are ready to handle your case.
 You can contact us online or call us at 772-225-4900.